 Protecting patient and other sensitive information is key to maintaining patient and co-worker trust.
 The Information Privacy & Security Program includes oversight for various sets of data including patient, member, employee, financial and business information.
-Workforce members are required to access, use and transmit sensitive information in accordance with HFHS policies & procedures and support a "culture of confidentiality".
+Workforce members are required to access, use and transmit sensitive information in accordance with HFH policies & procedures and support a "culture of confidentiality".

-Patient Information: Patient Information: All patient information is confidential and must never be shared with anyone unless there is a legitimate need to know or the disclosure is authorized by the patient or permitted by applicable law.
+Patient Information: All patient information is confidential and must never be shared with anyone unless there is a legitimate need to know or the disclosure is authorized by the patient or permitted by applicable law.

-Business Information: In addition, some of the sensitive information used daily to conduct HFHS business is confidential.
+Business Information: All information used daily to conduct HFH business is confidential and should only be shared internally with persons whose job requires it.

-HFHS Strategies and Operations: Sensitive information about HFHS strategies and operations is a valuable asset.
-The sensitive information we use to perform our job must not be shared with others unless the individuals have a legitimate need to know and have agreed to maintain confidentiality.
-If our relationship with HFHS ends for any reason, we are still bound to maintain the confidentiality of sensitive information obtained during employment.
+HFH Business Strategies and Operations: Sensitive information about HFH business strategies and operations is a valuable asset.
+We all have an obligation to treat information about business operations and projects as confidential and proprietary.
+We maintain confidentiality and do not share information with third parties or the public.
+We share confidential and proprietary information internally only with designated individuals who have a need to know the information.
+If our relationship with HFH ends for any reason, we are still bound to maintain the confidentiality of sensitive information obtained during employment.